Can you take time off work if your childcare falls through? And what if they get sick? Here’s how parental leave works...

 - You must have, or expect to have, parental responsibility for the child.

 If you’re entitled to take parental leave but your boss has said no, talk to them (or your HR department if that’s easier) about the reasons.
-If this doesn’t work, you might need to make a complaint using your employer’s internal grievance procedure (Gov.uk 2019b; Working Families 2019).
+If this doesn’t work, you might need to make a complaint using your employer’s internal grievance procedure (Gov.uk, no date a; Working Families 2021).

-Your employer can’t refuse parental leave but they can postpone it for up to six months if it would cause disruption to the business (Gov.uk 2019b; Working Families 2019).
+Your employer can’t refuse parental leave but they can postpone it for up to six months if it would cause disruption to the business (Gov.uk, no date a; Working Families 2021).

 How do I get parental leave?

 You must give at least 21 days’ notice before your parental leave, and let your employer know the start and end dates.
-Ask them if they want the notice in writing too (Gov.uk 2019b; Working Families 2019).
+Ask them if they want the notice in writing too (Gov.uk, no date a; Working Families 2019).

 Your parental leave must usually be taken in blocks of a week or the number of days you normally work in a week.
-So, if you work three days a week, one week of parental leave equals three days (Gov.uk 2019b; Working Families 2019).
+So, if you work three days a week, one week of parental leave equals three days (Gov.uk, no date a; Working Families 2021).

 Your employer may ask for evidence that you are entitled to parental leave.
-A birth certificate will usually do the trick (Gov.uk 2019b; Working Families 2019).
+A birth certificate or parental responsibility agreement will usually be needed (Gov.uk, no date a).

 You’re entitled to return to the same job after taking parental leave of four weeks or less.
-If you take parental leave of more than four weeks though, your employer can offer you a suitable alternative if, for example, there has been a re-organisation .
+If you take parental leave of more than four weeks though, your employer can offer you a suitable alternative if, for example, there has been a re-organisation.
 (Gov.uk, no date b; Working Families 2021).

 ‘Time off for dependants’: what is it?